mukundDeo9325/CDEC-studentapp/README.md

 CREATE DATABASE student_db;
 GRANT ALL PRIVILEGES ON springbackend.* TO 'username'@'localhost' IDENTIFIED BY 'your_password';
 ```
-## in this case if Password Redhat123
+## in this case if Password Redhat123 and used ec2 instance DB
 ```
 CREATE DATABASE student_db;
 ```